 Last week I attended this thing called LEMI Training in Salt Lake City, UT.
 LEMI stands for Leadership Education Mentoring Institute.
 The purpose of LEMI is to train homescool parents on how to mentor youth to achieve scholar phase.
 My friends, Tiffany Earl and Aneladee Milne created LEMI.
 Attending the annual training in SLC has almost become a tradition for me.
-I haven’t been every year, but most of them since 2008.
+I haven’t been every year, but almost every one, since 2008.
 I missed the past two years which I was so sad about.
 Every year, the first day of training on Thursday morning involves a free session open to anybody, to come and learn about LEMI philosophy.
 You can watch the above video to get basically the same presentation I saw last week.
 This year my friends Kent and Amy Bowler did it.
 It had some of the same stuff I’ve seen before and more added.
 I have to say, this is the first year I have cried during it.
 The stories they told were so powerful!
 I’m sad that the stories are missing in the above video.

 This video above features my dear friend Amy Bowler explaining a bit about LEMI Training.